romuloaps/printlab/README.md

 - [Mastering complex reactivity with template-driven forms and Signals by Brecht Billiet](https://www.youtube.com/watch?v=2PGKQHiGyio)
 - [Why It’s Time to Say Goodbye to Angular Template-Driven Forms](https://medium.com/netanelbasal/why-its-time-to-say-goodbye-to-angular-template-driven-forms-350c11d004b): see the first comment of Ward Bell.

+**Besides, and most important:** use signal based forms.
+For now, it is still a [prototype](https://github.com/angular/angular/tree/prototype/signal-forms/packages/forms/experimental), but soon it should became official and it is possible to use today's signal system.
+See more on *Implementation* section.

 About validations, the suggestion is to use a Model Validation approach.
-It consists in decouple the validation from the framework and focus on the business rules and it is done using [Vest library](https://vestjs.dev/).
+It consists in decouple the validation from the framework and focus on the business rules.
+It is done using [Vest library](https://vestjs.dev/).
 For more information, see these links below:

 - [Form Validation Done Right | Ward Bell | ng-cof 2022](https://www.youtube.com/watch?v=EMUAtQlh9Ko)
 - [Mastering complex reactivity with template-driven forms and Signals by Brecht Billiet](https://www.youtube.com/watch?v=2PGKQHiGyio): second part